← Back to publications

 Method

-The paper introduces a parsimonious probabilistic framework built on copula theory and Bayesian structures to represent dependence between discharge ($Q$) and suspended sediment load ($SSL$).
+The paper introduces a parsimonious probabilistic framework built on copula theory and Bayesian structures to represent dependence between discharge (Q) and suspended sediment load (SSL).
+The joint distribution is built from historical discharge and SSL records alone, and the framework is tested on seven major rivers in the United States.

 • Captures nonlinear dependence and tail behavior beyond linear correlation.